 Office of Environmental Sustainability

-- Activities that underpin national Resource Efficiency policy objectives, for example, implementation of the National Waste Prevention Programme, reporting on national waste statistics, waste classification, supervision of producer responsibility schemes, and dangerous substances limitation and elimination.
+- Activities that underpin our Resource Efficient Ireland Strategy, for example, implementation of the National Waste Prevention Programme, reporting on national waste statistics, waste classification and supervision of producer responsibility schemes.

 - Implementing multiple hazardous substances reduction and elimination programmes.

 - Managing the national pollutant release and regulated activity registries.

 - Production of targeted information, advice and guidance to assist compliance and enable sustainable behavioural change.

 Find out more about licensing section activities

 Find out more about producer responsibility and chemicals control at:

 Find out more about Waste Prevention, Waste Classification and Waste Statistics